Our Curriculum

 We follow the Oxfordshire County Council agreed syllabus, introducing the children to the customs, clothing, artefacts and beliefs of four faiths – Christianity, Hinduism, Judaism and Islam.
 Pupils take part in a daily Christian act of worship in a whole school assembly or in class.
 Parents may withdraw their children from Christian worship and religious education.
 We aim to foster a child’s sense of wonder at the beauty of the world around them in religious education and across the curriculum.
 The school celebrates important Christian occasions in St Peter’s Church and the rector, the Revd.
 Jon Williams is a much welcomed and valued visitor to the school.

-RE Progression of Skills
+RE Progression of Learning

 History and Geography